Boosting Open Set Recognition Performance through Modulated Representation Learning: Implementation

-The project codes are available at \href{https://anonymous.4open.science/r/NegCosSch-4516/}{https://anonymous.4open.science/r/NegCosSch-4516/}.
+Each model is trained on a single NVIDIA-RTX2080Ti GPU requiring from 2 to 32 hours depending on the model and the dataset.
+Our implementation utilizes Python (v3.7) and PyTorch (v1.12), accelerated with CUDA (v11.3) and cuDNN (v8.2).
 Our codes are mostly built on top of the code-base by \cite{vaze2022openset} and the implementation of SupCon loss is taken from the official GitHub page by \citet{khosla2020supervised}.
-Our scheduling can be integrated into any existing method with a few lines of codes as the following:
+Our periodic NegCosSch schedule can be integrated into any existing loss with a few lines of codes as the following: